facastagnini/facastagnini.github.io/_posts/2019-08-26-how-to-flash-YX-WS01-smart-plug.md

 [Teardown](https://www.youtube.com/watch?v=Xt_qkRCsYgg)

-I love the quality of this plugs, they are well built and sturdy, unfortunately getting them to run a custom firmware is a pain, they really really want you to leave the original firmware.
-I will try to avoid this plugs and get something easier to flash in the future.
+I love the quality of these plugs, they are well built and sturdy, unfortunately getting them to run a custom firmware is a pain, they really really want you to leave the original firmware.
+I will try to avoid these plugs and get something easier to flash in the future.

 # tuya-convert doesnt work anymore
-I ordered this plugs because I saw that people where flashing them with tuya-convert, but didnt work...bummer, the factory firmware has been patched, so I had to find another way to flash it.
+I ordered these plugs because I saw that people where flashing them with tuya-convert, but didnt work...bummer, the factory firmware has been patched, so I had to find another way to flash it.
 Give it a try with the [digiblurDIY guide], you might have one with the outdated firmware.

 # Hack it
 I couldnt find a guide anywhere, so this might be the first one for this plug.